Remove Insulation From Attic

 Cellulose insulation is also a natural vapor barrier and will save you on the additional expense of removing insulation.
 Blow-in fiberglass is made out of rigid fibers and doesn’t stop the moisture or air leaks.
 Blow-in fiberglass also requires a continuous moisture barrier.

-What Type Of Insulation Should You Use After Insulation Removal?
-Add Blown-In Insulation Will Be The Best Choice
+What Type of Insulation Should You Use After Removal?

 Blown-in insulation is a great option as it covers the area more effectively than bat fiberglass.
 A professional will blow in the material through a 3-inch hose and completely cover the attic floor, encapsulating the ceiling joists.